 There are eight required classes and one lab: Pretrial I (3 credits); Pretrial II (2 credits); Trial I (3 credits); Trial II (3 credits); Advocacy as a Performing Art (1 credit); Expert & Scientific Evidence (2 credits); Administrative Law (3 credits); Criminal Procedure (3 credits); and Technology Enhanced Trial Advocacy (0 credit).
 Students are also provided with the opportunity to enroll in the optional Trial Practicum Course (0 credit).
 In addition, students are encouraged to gain practical litigation experience through the MSU Law Clinical Programs, an externship or a summer internship.

 The program emphasizes skills training, development of case theory and themes, analysis of litigation strategies, civility and ethics.
-Topics covered include:
+Topics include:

-- Addressing the fundamental questions about client retention;
+- Fundamental questions about client retention

-- Analyzing legal and factual claims;
+- Analyzing legal and factual claims

-- Developing a theory or theories of the case;
+- Developing a theory or theories of the case

-- Drafting all relevant pleadings (complaints, answers, production requests; interrogatories, deposition notices, motions to compel, motions for summary disposition);
+- Drafting all relevant pleadings (complaints, answers, production requests; interrogatories, deposition notices, motions to compel, motions for summary disposition)

-- Arguing the case before sitting judges or experienced trial;
+- Arguing the case before sitting judges or experienced trial

-- Effective use of courtroom technology in the pretrial and trial stages, including comprehensive training on TrialDirector Software;
+- Effective use of courtroom technology in the pretrial and trial stages, including comprehensive training on TrialDirector Software

-- Handling jury selection - voir dire; and
+- Handling jury selection - voir dire

 - Practicing professional decorum